 Since then I have found that if the Arduino IDE is showing errors uploading you can trick it by pulling out the ESP-01, pressing CTRL-U (upload) and then quickly plugging the ESP-01 back into the USB adapter (still plugged into USB 2 port) – in effect switching it off and on again.
 So maybe ignore all that stuff about ‘not enough power’ in my earlier testing as this was possibly not true, at least it doesn’t bother me anymore.

 Very important: the GitHub repo contains a data folder which must be uploaded to the ESP-01 (using “upload spiffs” on Arduino IDE)

-So, a brief description of the full ESP-01 Smart Poi firmware.
-There are two separate versions of the firmware*, called Master and Slave for the two poi.
+There are two separate versions of the firmware*, called Master and Slave for the two poi (edit: I know, I need to rename this now… In my defence I copied and pasted the names from a tutorial long ago).
 The Master creates a hot-spot which the Slave connects to.
 If for some reason you are only using one poi (maybe a motor driven display?) use the Master one.
 They then sync up their timing via wifi.

 *the two versions are actually one program now, you just have to change one line of code to switch from one to the other: boolean slave = true;

 There are backup images loaded into Spiffs (ESP8266 memory), which have to be uploaded separately via Arduino IDE, and can be changed over WiFi later.
 These images (and software defined patterns also included) don’t get displayed if a transmission is sent from the Android app, as this takes precedence.
 The Master Poi also serves up a web page which you can access via any browser, to change settings such as WiFi channel.
 These settings change options are mostly implemented in the Android app now, though.